Ayush-Mamgain/backend-intern-assignment/README.md

 See `API_DOCUMENTATION.md` for the full list of endpoints, request/response examples, and error cases.
 Import `postman_collection.json` into Postman for a ready-made collection of all requests.
+See `API_Screenshots\` for Postman tested APIs results.